Charlie Davies: Senior

+Post retirement

+Following retirement Davies became the club ambassador for New England Revolution.
+Since 2020, he worked as the color analyst for Revolution games on NBC Sports Boston, 98.5 The Sports Hub and Apple TV alongside color commentator Brad Feldman.
+In June 2021, Davies joined CBS Sports where he works as a studio analyst for multiple games and tournaments such as CONCACAF Champions Cup.
+He is also a regular on CBS Sports Golazo Networks morning show Morning Footy, and works on the Call It What You Want podcast which focuses on American soccer.

+In July 2025, it was announced Davies was hired as a writer for The Athletic, where he would write weekly columns on the 2026 World Cup.

 Personal life

+Davies married his wife Nina in 2012, at the Boston College campus church, they have two sons Rhys and Dakota who are twins born in 2016.
+He and his family reside in Hingham, Massachusetts.

+Davies is involved in charity organizations in the New England area, he serves on one of the Boston Children’s Hospital boards and is a director of the Quin Impact Fund.

 Automobile crash

 On October 13, 2009, Davies, who was in Washington, D.C. for a World Cup Qualifier game against Costa Rica, was a passenger in an SUV that went out of control on the George Washington Parkway and struck a metal railing at about 3:15 a.m., tearing the vehicle in half.
+The crash was due to the driver being distracted while trying to plug in a GPS.
 The crash killed a 22-year-old woman who was in the car with Davies, while Davies himself suffered a lacerated bladder, fractured right tibia and femur, a fractured elbow, multiple facial fractures, and bleeding on the brain.
 In an interview with ESPN's Jeremy Schaap on December 4, Davies said that he expected to be running by March and would be fit to play at the World Cup.
 On January 25, 2010, ESPNsoccernet reported Davies was jogging and hoped to return to Sochaux by April.
 Davies returned to France to complete his rehabilitation with his club on February 17, 2010, with plans to commence full team training within a month.
 He resumed light training with the club on March 22.
 On May 11, it was announced by coach Bob Bradley that Davies would not be on the preliminary national team roster for the 2010 FIFA World Cup, as Sochaux had not cleared him medically.

 Two years after the crash Davies filed a $20 million lawsuit against Das Enterprises, which operates the Shadow Room, and Red Bull North America, which hosted the private event at which alcohol was served.
 The parents of the woman killed in the crash also filed suit against the nightclub owner and Red Bull in U.S. District Court in Alexandria, Virginia.
 Davies reached an undisclosed settlement in October 2012.